iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/05 - Build a Starting Sector.md

 Now that we have a character, the next step is to create our first sector.
 You can find the process for this on p.
 114 of the Starforged Rulebook.

-Generating your starting sector is a 10-step process, so expect it to take a while, and remember that [[Initial Setup#Prep is Play|Prep is Play]]!
+Generating your starting sector is a 10-step process, so expect it to take a while, and remember that [[01 - Initial Setup#Prep is Play|Prep is Play]]!

 Before we start, it's worth noting that this part of the guide involves a lot of suggestions on how to represent your sector and things in it.
 Remember that you're free to structure your campaign however you want!
 Obsidian is a very flexible tool.
 In the interest of not getting too deep in the weeds with what's out there, though, we've documented a "happy path" that you can get started with and transform into what's most ideal for you.
 See the [[Sectors]] documentation for other ideas.